 |5.2 mi.
 North of Central Holetown|

-Another company worth knowing about is Good Times Snorkeling Cruises.
+A second company worth knowing about is Good Times Snorkeling Cruises.
 The Good Times Catamaran will bring you to some great snorkeling spots, where you'll experience the exciting underwater world of exotic fish, coral reefs and sea turtles.
 You'll experience a high level of personal experience, and will have plenty of space for yourself -- they never book more than 16-19 passengers on a single sailing.
 They also offer powerboats which can be rented by the hour for a private cruise and snorkel trip.

 |Barbados Blue Snorkeling||Snorkeling Equipment Rental Service||(246) 434-5764||Downtown Bridgetown, 6.2 mi.
 South of Central Holetown|